 Why? because they have purely irrational psychological reasons to prefer to care for other races.

-Such people feel that they are good if they feel that way, and if you want to take that from them, they will percieve you as their worst personal enemy, because you are trying to take from them the patterns that they use to feel self worthy, the basis of their self worth.
+Such people feel that they are good if they feel that way, and if you want to take that from them, they will perceive you as their worst personal enemy, because you are trying to take from them the patterns that they use to feel self-worthy, the basis of their self-worth.

 So, for those people, very subtle psychological strategies are needed.